 Is sugar damaging our skin from the inside out?
-Our taste buds adore sugar but what about the rest of our body.
-The average person consumes around 14 teaspoons of white sugar that is hidden in our food and drink.
-That’s more than double of the recommendation from the World Health Organization, who suggest only six teaspoons a day.
-What impact can this delicious white stuff have on our skin and general wellbeing?
+Our taste buds adore sugar but what about the rest of our bodies?
+The average person consumes around 14 teaspoons of white sugar hidden in our food and drink.
+That’s more than double the recommendation from the World Health Organization, which suggests only six teaspoons a day.
+How can this delicious white stuff impact our skin and general well-being?
 Well, research shows it’s not looking good.
 We did some research to figure out what eating excess sugar does to the skin and how we can prevent the process of glycation from happening.
 Keep reading for more on the topic of glycation!

 What Does Eating Excess Sugar Do to the Skin?